gabrielfortuny/dotfiles/README.md

 This will:

-- Install Xcode Command Line Tools (required for Homebrew)
+- Install Xcode Command Line Tools (required for chezmoi and Homebrew)
 - Install chezmoi
 - Clone this repository
 - Apply all dotfiles and run setup scripts